 - Students must find their own internship sites.
-The Criminal Justice Department maintains a list of past internship locations and this list is available to students.
+The School of Criminology and Criminal Justice maintains a list of past internship locations and this list is available to students.

 - The duties involved in each internship are specially designed by an agency and/or an internship supervisor in consultation with the student, and will be included in the Internship Learning Agreement (ILA) Contract.

 - Each internship involves a commitment on the part of the student of a minimum of 120 hours up to a maximum of 200 hours.

 Complete the Internship Learning Agreement (ILA) Contract & Release of Liability Forms

 The forms can be obtained from the Department 'forms' tab.
 The completed contracts must be returned to the School of Criminology and Criminal Justice for approval before students will be allowed to register for the internship course (CJUS 5753).
 Failure to return the completed contract will result in the student being denied the ability to register for the internship course.

 - The Internship Learning Agreement (ILA) must be typed (the form on the website can be completed on your computer and printed).
 Handwritten contracts will not be accepted.